 Monitoring of the success of the rehabilitated Frog conservation zones including retained Wallum Sedgefrog habitat will deliver the successful establishment of a Wallum Sedgefrog habitat corridor and connectivity between habitats within precincts across the site.
 As mentioned, the success of the Frog Rehabilitation will be measured by the success criteria.
-The propsed site-wide monitoring activities during the on maintenance period are summarised in Table 7.1a.
+The proposed site-wide monitoring activities during the on maintenance period are summarised in Table 5.1a.

-Table 7.1b presents a monitoring calendar for the tasks listed in Table 7.1a.
-This calendar represents one year of monitoring but is applicable to all years the Frog Conservation Zone is on maintenance.
+Table 5.1b presents a schedule for the tasks listed in Table 5.1a.
+This schedule represents one year of monitoring but is applicable to all years the Frog Conservation Zone is on maintenance, to be the responsibility of the approval holder.

-The results from the monitoring effort will be presented in an annual report and used to direct maintenance activities and gauge the progress of the recreation of the northern Wallum Sedgefrog corridor within the Frog Conservation Zonesof Precinct 2.
+The results from the monitoring effort will be presented in an annual report and used to direct maintenance activities and gauge the progress of the creation of the northern Wallum Sedgefrog corridor within the Frog Conservation Zonesof Precinct 2.